matejjelic/coding-banana-wordpress/_posts/2018-10-12-ordering-the-parts-for-wltoys-a979.md

 <h1>Introduction</h1>
 WLtoys A979 is great because there is a lot of spare parts available - both metal and plastic.

 Focus here are metal parts.
 The full list of parts can be found in the manual for the car.
-You can download the manual <strong><a href="https://coding-banana.com/wp-content/uploads/2018/10/WLtoys_A979_manual.pdf">HERE</a></strong>.
+You can download the manual <strong><a href="https://coding-banana.com/wp-content/uploads/2018/10/WLtoys_A979_manual.pdf" target="_blank" rel="noopener">HERE</a></strong>.